-Graduates have opportunities for employment in a wide variety of careers where an understanding of natural science is useful or critical in success.
-Earth science can be a strong background for advanced study or career development in areas such as business, city management, regional development, planning, law, journalism and science writing.
+The Bachelor of Arts degree in Geology prepares graduates for employment in a wide variety of careers where an understanding of the natural sciences is useful or critical for success.
+Geology can be a strong background for advanced study or career development in areas such as business, city management, regional development, planning, law, journalism and science writing.
+The curriculum includes courses concerning minerals, rocks, fossils and field mapping, among others.
+These courses are supplemented by courses such as introductory chemistry, biology and mathematics.